msa280/SENG201-Project-Monster-Fighter-Game/README.txt.txt

 __________________________________________________________________________________________________________

 Monster Fighter (Version 1.0)
-* Will be updated in future bug fixes and improvements *
+* Will be updated in future for bug fixes and improvements *
 Authors: Haider & Jakib